What is a conventional loan?

-Each year, the Federal Housing Finance Agency (FHFA) issues loan limits for every county in the country.
-Mortgages that fall within these limits are called conforming loans, able to be bought by Fannie Mae and Freddie Mac, two government-sponsored enterprises (GSEs), through the secondary mortgage market.
-By selling these types of loans to Fannie Mae and Freddie Mac, lenders have the capital to continue to make new mortgages.
+Mortgages that fall within the FHFA’s limits are called conforming loans.
+This means that they are able to be bought by Fannie Mae and Freddie Mac, two government-sponsored enterprises (GSEs), through the secondary mortgage market.
+By selling these types of loans to Fannie Mae and Freddie Mac, lenders obtain the capital to continue to make new mortgages.

-Mortgages that exceed conforming loan limits are called jumbo loans or nonconforming loans.
-These are loans that can’t be sold to Fannie or Freddie, but they are still available to well-qualified borrowers needing a more flexible conventional loan option.
+Mortgages that exceed conforming limits are called jumbo loans or nonconforming loans.
+These are loans that can’t be sold to Fannie or Freddie, but they are still available to well-qualified borrowers who need a more flexible conventional loan option.

-“In order to get these larger loans, you usually need to show that you have the assets or income to justify it,” explains Fleming.
+“In order to get these larger loans, you usually need to show that you have the assets or income to justify it,” says Casey Fleming, branch manager with Fairway Independent Mortgage Corporation in Campbell, California, and author of “The Loan Guide: How to Get the Best Possible Mortgage.”
 “You might need a bigger down payment, and the credit requirements can be harder to meet.”

 Additionally, jumbo loan rates tend to be higher than what you’d see with a smaller mortgage.

-Non-qualified mortgages, or non-QM loans, also can’t be purchased by Fannie or Freddie, but they can be an option for those are able to afford a mortgage but maybe are unable to meet the credit or DTI requirements.
-These borrowers tend to fall outside of the “ability to repay” guidelines established after the 2008 housing crisis, which indicate whether a borrower is likely to repay a mortgage.
+Non-qualified mortgages, often described as non-QM loans on lenders’ websites, also cannot be purchased by Fannie or Freddie, but they can be an option for those who are able to afford a mortgage but maybe are unable to meet the credit or DTI requirements.
+These borrowers tend to fall outside of the “ability to repay” guidelines established after the 2008 financial crisis, which indicate whether a borrower is likely to repay a mortgage.

 Conventional vs. FHA loans

 |620 credit score minimum||580 credit score minimum with 3.5% down (500 credit score minimum with 10% down)|